simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 ``--cfg=model-check/reduction:<technique>``.
 For now, this configuration variable can take 2 values:

  - **none:** Do not apply any kind of reduction (mandatory for liveness properties, as our current DPOR algorithm breaks cycles)
  - **dpor:** Apply Dynamic Partial Ordering Reduction.
 Only valid if you verify local safety properties (default value for safety checks).
+ - **sdpor:** Source-set DPOR, as described in "Source Sets: A Foundation for Optimal Dynamic Partial Order Reduction" by Abdulla et al.
+ - **odpor:** Optimal DPOR, as described in "Source Sets: A Foundation for Optimal Dynamic Partial Order Reduction" by Abdulla et al.

 Another way to mitigate the state space explosion is to search for cycles in the exploration with the :ref:`cfg=model-check/visited`